guokan/qyou.github.io/contact.md

 ##### Wechat

-Swap the QR Code and you will find me!
+Swap the QR code and you will find me!
 <center>![qyou](/images/phdyou.jpg)